BruceRedefinedprop/ht_issue/README.md

 * used test database where I knew the results
 * created a test plan to make sure all appropriate functionality was tested.

+I wrote test to verify models were set up correctly and views were reaching the right templates.
+These test were focused on Roadmap, Issueslog and Home, since products and account code used patterns from the Code Institute course.

 If i using pycharm, I would have used breakpoints and watches, but I find the C9 debugger clunky.